What is lower back pain?

 - Pain radiating to the abdomen or groin: Kidney pain may radiate to the abdomen or groin, especially in cases of kidney stones.

-- Pain when touching the area: Unlike lower back pain, kidney pain can be intensified by lightly pressing on the area where the kidneys are located.
+- Pain when touching the area: Unlike lower back pain, kidney pain can be intensified by lightly pressing the area where the kidneys are located.

 - Fever and Chills: In cases of kidney infection, kidney pain may be accompanied by fever, chills, and general malaise.